Venelin-Bekyarov/Venelin-Bekyarov/README.md

-- 👋 Hi, I’m Venelin Bekyarov
+- 👋 Hi, I’m Ven Bekyarov
-- 👀 I’m interested in Java and Python
+- 👀 I’m interested in Flutter/Dart, Android, Java and Python
-- 🌱 I’m currently learning Java Fundamentals @ SoftUni
+- 🌱 I’m currently learning Software Engineering @ Constantine of Preslav University of Shumen
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Flutter projects
 - 📫 How to reach me: venbeks@gmail.com

 <!---